bradleysigma/tirules/questions.md

 - For _Classified Document Leaks_, _Judicial Abolishment_, _Miscount Disclosed_, or _New Constitution_, if the conditions aren't met, does the Keleres player draw a replacement agenda?
 - If so, and the original agenda was drawn from the bottom of the deck, is the replacement agenda drawn from the top or bottom?
 - Similarly, could you speak on how _Miscount Disclosed_ should work after electing a law?
 - Additionally, for _Covert Legislation_, is the hidden agenda drawn from the top or bottom?
-And is it Keleres that reads the agenda and announces the possible outcomes, instead of the player with the speaker token?
+- Also for _Covert Legislation_, is it Keleres that reads the agenda and announces the possible outcomes, instead of the player with the speaker token?
+- Does the Argent player's ZEAL ability trigger, since it's not the agenda phase?
+- Does the Nekro player get to predict an outcome with GALACTIC THREAT, since it's not the agenda phase?
+- Does the Nomad player get their FUTURE SIGHT money, since it's not the agenda phase?
+- Can _Predictive Intelligence_ be used for additional votes, since it's not the agenda phase?
+- Can _Deadly Plot_ be used to nuke an agenda, since it's not the agenda phase?
+- Can the planet with the _Demilitarized Zone_ attachment be transacted, since it's not the agenda phase?
+- Can _Maw of Worlds_ be purged, since it's not the agenda phase?
+- How does _Executive Order_ interact with the _Hidden Agenda_ event?
+- How does _Executive Order_ interact with the _Stellar Atomics_ event, since it's not the agenda phase?

 ## The L1Z1X Mindnet